lliyao/lliyao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Our research interest includes Statistical Physics of Soft and Living Matter by using theory and simulations.
+Our research interest includes Statistical Physics of Soft and Living Matter by using theory and simulations, Focusing but not limited to
+1. Geometry and topology topics such as topological defects, confinements, bio-membranes, colloids, knots...
+2. Non-equilibrium systems: active matter, macromolecules and biomacromolecules dynamics

 # 💡Hilighted Publications